← Back to 後漢書

 使

 Wang had given Song Yi Zuo Fengyi and Wang Hong You Fufeng.
 The Sanfu was populous and rich; the rebels feared Song and Wang’s bases, so they summoned the two governors first.
-Wang Hong warned Song Yi: “Li and Guo spare Wang only while we hold the east— obey the summons and we die tomorrow.”
+Wang Hong warned Song Yi: “Li and Guo spare Wang only while we hold the east— obey the summons and we die tomorrow.
 What is your plan?”
-Song answered that one cannot flee an imperial summons.
+Yi said: "Though fortune and misfortune are hard to measure, the royal command cannot be evaded."
 Wang Hong cried that war still raged against Dong’s clique— rebel, rally Shanxi, and turn disaster into hope.”
 Song refused.
 Wang Hong could not move alone; both went to prison.
 Li Jue then executed Wang, Song, and Wang Hong.

 101